 Jesse Coburn is Streetsblog’s investigative reporter.
-His reporting has received awards from the Hillman Foundation, the Silurians Press Club and other organizations.
+He won the George Polk Award in 2024 for his investigative series on the black market for temporary license plates.
 Previously he was a reporter at Newsday and an editor at ARCH+.
-He has also written for the New York Times, the Baltimore Sun, Harper’s, Cabinet and other publications.
-Jesse is on Twitter at @jesse_coburn.
-You can email him at firstname.lastname@example.org.
+He has also written for the New York Times, the Baltimore Sun, Harper’s, Cabinet, Motherboard and other publications.

 ‘Betrayal’: Adams Caves to Opposition, Abandons Bus Improvement Plan on Fordham Road

 The capitulation on Fordham Road is the latest episode in which the mayor has delayed or watered down a transportation project in deference to powerful interests.

 ‘A Very Dangerous Job’: Dozens of NYC School Crossing Guards Injured by Drivers Since 2012, Records Show

 As thousands of guards returned to street corners across the city last week for the reopening of public schools, records obtained by Streetsblog reveal the dangers that guards face on the job.